and QUANTUM GRAVITY

 Once we realize that this is how nature and the universe work, we can accelerate our efforts to understand all of the emergent structures and reactions under all conditions we find interesting and promising.
 Revising the advanced modeling techniques of prior science with NPQG will result in enormous (well beyond quantum!) leaps forward through the remainder of the configuration space provided by nature.
 Entirely new algorithms will emerge that are far more efficient after being informed by NPQG.

 Beyond improving knowledge, models, and algorithms, it is when NPQG reaches the stage of impacting implementation technology that things get really interesting.
 What types of applications are a fit with the technology that will emerge early in the NPQG era?
 It is difficult to predict with any accuracy.
-There are many advanced applications in many fields and of course investment capital and potential return on investment will play a large role.
+There are many advanced applications in many fields and investment capital and potential return on investment will play a large role.
 The core of NPQG knowledge and software modeling is and will be open source.
 The open source project is hoped/projected to evolve to have a vibrant contributor community with many sub-projects available for universities, institutes, and businesses to support or add proprietary value while also funding and contributing to the core.

 The most important questions are how will NPQG inform improved technology and at what scale, cost, manufacturability and in what fields?
 To answer this question requires consideration of a large multi-dimensional matrix of factors and it is premature to make confident assessments.